isomerpages/pa-corp/_our-programmes/National Day/NDP @ Heartlands.md

 image: /images/Our Programmes/national_day_2023_oth.jpg
 ---
 <h1><strong>National Day Heartland Celebrations</strong></h1>
-<p>Singaporeans can look forward to celebrating <a href="https://www.pa.gov.sg/our-programmes/national-day/ndp-heartlands/" rel="noopener noreferrer nofollow" target="_blank">National Day</a> on
+<p>Singaporeans can look forward to celebrating National Day on Sunday, 10
-Sunday, 10 August 2025 from 4.00pm to 9.00pm at five heartland locations.</p>
+August 2025 from 4.00pm to 9.00pm at five heartland locations.</p>
 <p></p>
 <p>Organised by the People's Association (PA) in partnership with the National
 Day Parade 2025 (NDP 2025) Executive Committee, the celebrations aim to